ibm-cloud-docs/watsonxdata/conf_rcrs_grp.md

      1. Click **Edit**.
 The resource group editor opens.
      1. Make the changes in the **Resource group details** and  **Resource manager configuration** sections, and click **Save**.

-   If you edit an already assigned resource group file, the assigned engines restart with the changes.
+   If you edit an already assigned resource group file (file name or file content), the assigned engines restart with the changes.
    {: note}

 1. To assign the resource group to engines, click the overflow menu of the resource group and select **Assign engines**.